 Stripe uses webhooks to send notification to a script after a subscription is charged.
 We are going to setup a webhook and tell Stripe to notify the simple membership plugin.

 Go to the Webhooks menu in your Stripe account then click Add endpoint button.

 You should copy Webhook Endpoint URL from your button settings and paste it into URL to be called field.

-Then select Live or Test events accordingly (in our case, this is Test events).
 The rest of the options should be left default.
 Click Add endpoint button and it should appear on the Endpoints list:

 Step 7) Put the Payment Button on a Page

 You can now put this newly created button on your membership join us page so the visitors can pay you using this button.